padlocbio/padloc/README.md

 - **Prodigal >= 2.6.3**
   *Hyatt, D., Chen, GL., Locascio, P.F., Land, M.L., Larimer, F.W., and Hauser, L.J.
 (2010) Prodigal: prokaryotic gene recognition and translation initiation site identification.
 BMC Bioinformatics 11, 119.*

+## References

+The HMMs in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built/curated using data from various sources, we encourage you to also give credit to these groups by citing them too:

+> Doron, S., Melamed, S., Ofir, G., Leavitt, A., Lopatina, A., Keren, M., Amitai, G. and Sorek, R. (2018) Systematic discovery of antiphage defense systems in the microbial pangenome. *Science*, **359**, eaar4120. doi: [10/ggqhzm](https://doi.org/10/ggqhzm)

+> Millman, A., Melamed, S., Amitai, G. and Sorek, R. (2020) Diversity and classification of cyclic-oligonucleotide-based anti-phage signalling systems. *Nature Microbiology*, **5**, 1608–1615. doi: [10/gg84nk](https://doi.org/10/gg84nk)

+The relevant refences for individual HMMs can be found by inspecting the `hmm_meta.txt` file provided with [PADLOC-DB](https://github.com/padlocbio/padloc-db).

 ## License

 This software and data is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).